RosboneMako/MakoDistortion2/README.md

 MD2 amps use two styles of clipping: Hard and Soft.
 The slope control mixes between the two types.
 Soft is best used for low gain and hard for high gain.

-THUMP, AIR, ASYM, POWER, SAG, and THIN<br/>
+THUMP, AIR, POWER, SAG, and THIN<br/>
 Thump and Air boost the low and high freqs using a distorting circuit.<br/>
-Asymmetry adds distortion to the lower half of the signal only. <br/>
 Power adds the same distortion across the full range. <br/>
 Sag limits fast transients to simulate an amp running out of power.<br/>
 Thin compresses the signal if a lot of gain is being used.<br/>